SirYancy/ITECH190-Intro-to-CS/javascript/functions.md

 Another function you've used a fair bit is `getElementById()`.
 This one is a little different because it has to be called *on* a document using what's often called **dot notation**.
 This is because the document is defined as the entire document that this javascript is being run in.
 Each element is *part* of that document and, if you happened to code in an **id** for an element, the `document.getElementById()` function can return that element to the program by feeding it the **id** that we're looking for.
 Thus, `document.getElementById('outputDiv')` will search through the document looking for an HTML element with the id "outputDiv" and if it finds it, it will return it to the code the called it.

+## So What exactly _is_ a function?

+A function is a named bit of code that you can use over and over.
+Functions have a couple of important features:

+* **It's a black box** - A function's actual implementation (how the code is written) does not need to be known to the programmer to call it.
+In essence, it's a black box with an input and an output.
+Exactly what goes on inside that box doesn't matter as long as I know that the function works.
+* **Same input -> Same output** - With a few notable exceptions (like random number generators), if you call a function with a certain input, should _always_ return the same output.
+If a function is supposed to add two numbers together and I feed it a 4 and a 5, it had better return 9 every time or else there's something wrong with the function.

+## Whare they good for?

+There are lots of reasons to write functions, but they can be distilled in a few essential ones:

+1. They help us break a programming problem up into a series of discrete steps.
+Functions help us conceptualize our program as consisting of smaller sub-problems which makes the overall picture of the program easier to see.
+1. Functions allow us to re-use code instead of rewriting it.
+1. Functions give us the ability to test small parts of our programs in isolation from the rest of the program.
+1. Functions allow us to control _scope_ and _encapsulation_.
+What this means is, we can create variables locally, within a function without them polluting the rest of our program.
+If I write a function where I want to add up all of the numbers in a list, I might create a variable to keep track of a running tally as I add each number.
+I only need this running tally number for the duration of that operation, after which, it can be tossed aside.
+By keeping it isolated in the function, the variable will be released after the function is finished and free up system resources.

+We will elaborate and clarify some of these concepts throughout this section, but it is important to get some experience seeing these principles in action first.

+## Functions in JavaScript

 One important note about functions is that they *always* have trailing parentheses.
 These are for input.
 Whatever you want to pass to the function goes in here.
 If the function takes more than one **argument**, they will be separated by commas.

 ```javascript